The Conduit towers over Khael-Vorath in Signal Decay

 The Pale Reaches

 The Wail.
-A sustained oscillating tone that rose from buried antenna arrays scattered across the ice, broadcasting into deep space on a forty-seven-hour cycle.
-The colonists detected it from orbit during the initial descent.
-They assumed it was geological — some resonance effect of wind over crystal formations.
-They were wrong.
+A sustained, oscillating tone that rose from buried antenna arrays scattered across the ice, broadcasting on a forty-seven-hour cycle.
+The colonists had detected it from orbit during the descent.
+They had assumed, with the confident reasonableness of people who are wrong about something, that it was a geological resonance effect: wind moving across crystal formations, nothing more.
+They filed it accordingly and thought no more about it.

-It wasn’t a message.
+It was not a signal, she discovered.
 It was telemetry.
-Biological telemetry — heart rates, neural activity patterns, adrenal output, genetic drift calculations.
-The data formats were alien but the baselines were unmistakable.
-They matched human physiology within two percent.
+Biological telemetry: heart rates, neural activity patterns, adrenal output, genetic drift calculations.
+The data formats were entirely alien.
+The baselines were unmistakably human, matching the colonists’ physiology to within two percent.

-The antenna arrays had been built to monitor something.
+The arrays had been built to monitor something.
 Something with human heart rates and human neural architecture and human adrenal responses.
-Something that hadn’t existed on Khael-Vorath until the Meridian fell from the sky.
+Something that had not existed on Khael-Vorath until the Meridian fell out of the sky.

-Every forty-seven hours, the Wail peaked and the arrays transmitted their findings into deep space, aimed at a point in the galactic core that no human telescope had ever resolved.
-Someone, somewhere, was receiving status reports on the colonists’ biological development.
-How fast their neural pathways were growing.
-How well they were adapting to the planet’s stresses.
-How close they were to completion.
+Every forty-seven hours, the Wail peaked and the arrays transmitted their findings into deep space, aimed at a point in the galactic core that human telescopes had never resolved.
+Somewhere, and this was the part that the Collector found it difficult to think about in the small hours of the night, someone was receiving status reports on the colonists’ biological development.
+How quickly their neural pathways were growing.
+How well they were adapting to the planet’s pressures.
+How close they were to something the telemetry called, in a data format she could not quite translate, completion.

 Integrated with the antenna array, its neural tissue extending through hundreds of organic conduits into the transmission infrastructure, Vekthra crouched on the ice like a monument to patience.

-Thirty meters of silicon-based predator.
-Not a predator — a surveillance component.
-The biological neural processor for the entire array.
-The Wail was its active scan, sweeping across the ice and cataloging every heartbeat, every adrenal spike, every neural pathway forming in every nomad who crossed the Reaches.
+It appeared, at first glance, to be thirty meters of silicon-based predator.
+It was not.
+It was a surveillance component that had grown a predator as an interface: a biological neural processor for the entire array.
+The Wail was its active scan, sweeping the Reaches and cataloguing every heartbeat, every adrenal spike, every new neural pathway forming in every nomad who crossed the ice.
 It was not a predator that had co-opted a machine.
-It was a machine that had grown a predator as an interface.
+It was a machine that had grown a predator, as a convenience.

-It had been watching.
-It had been transmitting.
-And whoever was receiving had been taking notes for a very long time.
+It had been watching for a very long time.
+It had been transmitting for considerably longer.
+And whoever was receiving had been taking careful notes.

 The Shattered Expanse